advdv/dock.js/README.md

 dock.js
 =======

-An easy to use Node.js module that orchestrates Docker containers that handles interdependencies for you.
+An easy-to-use Promise based Node.js module that orchestrates Docker containers and handles interdependencies for you.